Shakespeare Theatre Company: Race-reversed Othello

 In 1997 the Shakespeare Theatre Company produced an Othello in which Othello was white with an otherwise all-black cast.
 Actor Patrick Stewart approached artistic director Michael Kahn with the concept: "I've been imagining myself playing Othello and, in a sense, preparing for it, since I was about 14.
 When the time came that I was old enough and experienced enough to do it, it was the same time that it no longer became acceptable for a white actor to put on blackface and pretend to be African.
 One of my hopes for this production is that it will continue to say what a conventional production of Othello would say about racism and prejudice...
 To replace the black outsider with a white man in a black society will, I hope, encourage a much broader view of the fundamentals of racism."
 Ron Canada performed the part of Iago.
-During the Meet the Cast event before the production Stewart remarked that he realized that while he had never performed this role, all of the principal male actors in the cast had, and he would learn from them.
+During the Meet the Cast event before the production, Stewart remarked that he realized that while he had never performed this role, all of the principal male actors in the cast had.
+He would learn from them.

 The Oedipus Plays at the Athens Festival

 After seeing The Shakespeare Theatre Company's production of The Oedipus Plays in September 2001, officials from the Greek Embassy in Washington arranged for an invitation to the company to perform it as part of the 2003 Athens Festival.
 The show was a single-evening adaption by Michael Kahn of Sophocles' three plays Oedipus Rex, Oedipus at Colonus and Antigone.
 He changed the setting from Greece to central Africa, and used an all-black cast headed by Avery Brooks.
 The performance was on 10–11 September 2003 in the semicircular 5,000-seat Odeon theater on the south slope of the Acropolis.
-As an historical footnote, the original production had just opened the week before the September 11 attacks.
+As a historical footnote, the original production had just opened the week before the September 11 attacks.
 After a single performance cancellation that night, the show went on the next night (9/12) with a new meaning for cast and audience.
 The second Athens' performance was two years to the day after the attack.